-Civil Society Futures is a national conversation about how English civil society can flourish in a fast changing world.
+Civil Society Futures was an independent inquiry that ran from 2017-2018, a national conversation about how English civil society can flourish in a fast changing world.

-Through community events, academic research and online debate, Civil Society Futures creates a space for a much needed conversation among those involved in all forms of civic action – from informal networks to vast charities, Facebook groups to faith groups.
-Considering how both the nature of civil society and the context it exists in are changing fast, we are investigating how to maximise the positive effects of civic action and provide a guide to how to release its potential to drive positive change.
+Through community events, academic research and online debate, Civil Society Futures created a space for a much needed conversation among those involved in all forms of civic action – from informal networks to vast charities, Facebook groups to faith groups.
+Considering how both the nature of civil society and the context it exists in are changing fast, we investigated how to maximise the positive effects of civic action and provide a guide to how to release its potential to drive positive change.

 Change has always been inevitable: it is the only constant in history.
 It brings vast opportunities as well as risks.
 But citizens and our organisations must find ways to understand it, to grasp it and to shape it.
 And that is what this inquiry is about.

 Civil society is all of us.
 When we act not for profit nor because the law requires us to, but out of love or anger or creativity, or principle, we are civil society.
 When we bring together our friends or colleagues or neighbours to have fun or to defend our rights or to look after each other, we are civil society.
 Whether we organise through informal friendship networks, Facebook groups, community events and protests; or formal committees, charities, faiths and trade unions, whether we block runways or co-ordinate coffee mornings, sweat round charity runs or make music for fun; when we organise ourselves outside the market and the state, we are all civil society.